appleraincoat/tp/docs/DeveloperGuide.md

    - We plan to relax the duplicate prefixes restrictions for some fields and allow users to input multiple fields.

 9. **Allow symbols in `INCOME` input**
    - Currently, `INCOME` only allows numbers
    - This poses problems to users who wish to input commas in their input such as `100,000` which is common too
    - We plan to allow users to input symbols in their income while keeping the restriction of value >= 0.

-10. **Maintain consistency for `COMMAND help`**
+10. **Persistent Filtered Client List**
-    - Currently, we support `clear help`
+    - Currently, our application resets the filtered client list to show all clients after any command (e.g. `add`, `edit`, or `delete`) is executed.
-      - To maintain consistency, we will change this to `clearRealodex help` where `clearRealodex` is the actual command to input when you wish to clear Realodex's list of clients.
+    - Users may find it an inconvenience that the list reverts to unfiltered after every command.
-    - We plan to also support all commands except `help`.
+    - We plan to implement a persistent filter mechanism within the client list by modifying the application to maintain the state of the filtered client list across various commands until the user decides to reset it.
-      E.g. `exit help` will no longer just exit Realodex but provide some help suggestion for `exit`, this can help reduce confusion over what `COMMAND` is supported.
+    - This will allow the filter to remain active and allow for multiple filtering by stacking filter commands until the user decides to reset it using list.

 --------------------------------------------------------------------------------------------------------------------